Ryukyuan religion: Mabui-gumi

 Performed as the result of the loss (or potential loss) of mabui.
-After being startled, while scared, or even after a sneeze, one says or has recited over them "Mabuya, mabuya, utikuyou" or simply "Mabuya, mabuya".
-One can also regain one's lost mabui simply by doing what one habitually does: sitting in one's favorite chair, sleeping in one's own bed, wearing favorite old clothing, or handling familiar, personal objects.
-More formally, a special ceremony can be performed by the family's matriarch at the place of supposed loss of the mabui.
-First, prayers are addressed to ancestors and household gods at the home, and then the place of supposed loss is visited.
+After being startled, while scared, or even after a sneeze, one says or recites over them Mabuya, mabuya, utikuyou, or simply Mabuya, mabuya.
+One can also regain one's lost mabui simply by doing what one habitually does: sitting in one's favourite chair, sleeping in one's own bed, wearing favourite old clothing, or handling familiar, personal objects.
+More formally, a special ceremony can be performed by the family's matriarch at the place of the supposed loss of the mabui.
+First, prayers are offered to ancestors and household gods at home, and then the site of the supposed loss is visited.
 A fruit offering, an incense offering, and prayers of thanks are all addressed to ancestors.
 Then three stones from the place are tied up in clothing worn during the loss, and the matriarch returns home to make an offering of the three stones and a special meal of rice balls to the ancestors.

-If the case is especially serious, a yuta (v.inf.) may be involved in the retrieval of one's mabui.
+If the case is especially serious, a yuta 'shaman' may be involved in the retrieval of one's mabui.

 Uchatou-mintou

-This daily ritual prevents loss of mabui, as well as prevents possession by foreign spirits, or kakaimun.
+This daily ritual prevents loss of mabui and possession by foreign spirits, or kakaimun.
 It involves a morning offering of water and tea to household gods, along with prayers for a safe and easy day.
 In the evening, prayers are offered that describe the good works and characteristics of all family members.
 Incense is usually offered as well.